Do Good; Learn Well

 Students who volunteered with Doctors Without Borders publicized and raised funds for the organization.
 Other students participated in the Dance Performances Project, through which they helped arrange local tours for high school students from Turkey and Africa.
 In each case, college students combined course knowledge and volunteer experience to create their own lesson plans.

-This service-learning course helps these teacher candidates to link student, community, global concerns to the curriculum and standards in ways that will provide effective and engaging learning experiences.
+This applied learning course helps these teacher candidates to link student, community, global concerns to the curriculum and standards in ways that will provide effective and engaging learning experiences.
 The students’ service-learning activities and reflections provide

 - Experiences and ideas for teaching social studies, both in the field placement and in their own future classrooms